pythonhseproject/project2/readme.md

 ## How to use

 ### First model
 The first model uses dense layers.
-It takes grayscale 28*28 images.
 It's trained on fashion MNIST dataset.
 You can run it by

 ```
 python classification.py --input data/classification